warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 Let's talk about contract source.
 It exports one function - `handle` - which accepts two arguments:

-- state - contract's current state
+- `state` - contract's current state
-- action - contract interaction with two properties:
+- `action` - contract interaction with two properties:
-  - caller - wallet address of user interacting with the contract
+  - `caller` - wallet address of user interacting with the contract
-  - input - user's input to the contract.
+  - `input` - user's input to the contract.

 `Handle` function can return three types of values:

-- state - when contract's state is changing after specific interaction
+- `state` - when contract's state is changing after specific interaction
-- other result - when contract's state is not changing after interaction
+- `other result` - when contract's state is not changing after interaction
-- ContractError
+- `ContractError`

 ## 📃 Contract source types

 We will start by writing some additional types.
-Head again to [redstone-academy-pst/challenge/src/contracts/types/types.ts](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/src/contracts/types/types.ts) write following types:
+Head again to [redstone-academy-pst/challenge/src/contracts/types/types.ts](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/src/contracts/types/types.ts) and write following types:

 ```js
 export interface PstAction {